iq-motion-control/iq-module-communication-doc/docs/tutorials/extracting_log_qgroundcontrol.rst

     QGroundControl Download Logs

 You can then choose where to download the selected log file through the file explorer.
-The file will be downloaded as a .ulg file.
+The log in this example is an .ulg file.

 Viewing Logs